 And to our surprise, near the main temple, there’s a local art gallery!
 You can find it by descending the stairs on either side of the large building across from the main temple.
 It’s free to check out and houses some really detailed and unique art.
 You’re welcome to donate or buy a postcard if you would like.
 Make sure to walk through.
 It’s not very large and is worth your time!

 Ubud Monkey Forest is a great place to get away from the noise and seek some nature.
 And for just over 3 bucks, it’s impossible to say no. It’s definitely a must-see while in Ubud and will make some great memories to take home.
-For more info on Ubud Monkey Forest, go here!
+For more info check out the Ubud Monkey Forest website!

 You most likely won’t be spending your entire day here.
-Looking for other awesome things to do in Ubud?
-Check out our post!
+Check out our post on awesome things to do in Ubud in one day!

 Have you been to Ubud Monkey Forest before?
 What was your experience like?
 Let us know in the comments below!